Many women find that the side effects are often worse at the start of treatment. They usually settle down after a few weeks or months.

 Some men and women have mood swings and even depression while having treatment such as Zoladex (goserelin).
 Talking with someone close to you may help.
 If you don't feel comfortable sharing your feelings with people you know, seeing a counsellor may help.

-Your risk of blood clots (thrombosis) can slightly increase when you take this drug.
+Your risk of blood clots (thrombosis) can slightly increase when you take tamoxifen.
 Tell your doctor if you or a close relative have had a blood clot in the past.

 Let them know if you have pain, redness or swelling in your legs.
 Also tell them if you have sudden breathlessness, chest pain, or if you cough up blood.